ima1256/ima1256/README.md

-# Hey brother, I'm Imanol Conde
+# Hi there 👋, my name is Imanol Conde

 I am a Full-Stack engineer that graduated from the university of the basque country in 2024.
 Got some experience in the field through interships and a full time job.
 Currently I am learning full time about Web3 development and I cannot wait to connect with you!